open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 **STEPS:**
 1. Click on `Courses` on the top navigation
-2. Find the course "Virtual Interns," click on `Join`
+2. Find the course "Virtual Interns", select checkbox next to course and then click on `Join`
 3. Click on Course to `Open`
 4. Carefully finish all steps of the course
 5. When you provide feedback, try to be as specific as possible, and include screen shots when necessary